mlpack/mlboard/examples/embedding.md

 ### 1. Embedding

-A embedding could be logged using the following API:
+An embedding could be logged using the following API:

 ```cpp
 void Embedding(const std::string &tensorName,